ISM6562-BigData-F24/TEAM-DATAMINDS/Saurabh-Verma.md

 With a passion for data and analytics, I am eager to leverage my experience and knowledge in a dynamic and collaborative environment.

-Interesting fact about me is, I played national level football (soccer) representing my under-grad University.
+Interesting fact about me is, I played national level football (soccer) representing my under grad University.

 ![Alt text](Saurabh-Verma.png)